 EDMO has published its latest monthly fact-checking brief.
-Focus on: Muslim migrants and Ukrainian refugees in the disinformation’s gunsight.
+Focus on: Conspiracy theories about wildfires boost climate change disinformation in August

 EDMO is an independent observatory bringing together fact-checkers and academic researchers with expertise in the field of online disinformation, social media platforms, journalist driven media and media literacy practitioners.